-2. The city of Valletta is very charming and has everything one can ask for; natural pools, limestone arches, natural fortresses – why would one want to be here?
-Comprising of the upper & lower Barakka Gardens, the steep roads bejeweled with beautiful balconies, the Blue Grotto where the cobalt waters puts you in a state of calm instantly, Dingli Cliffs where the sky truly greets the sea along with a spectacular view, the prehistorics at Ghar Dalam, crystal clear and the azuring St Peters Pool and the glorious sandy beaches of Golden Bay, this city will steal your hearts.
+Secondly, in the list of things to do will be exploring Valletta Malta.
+The city of Valletta is very charming and has everything one can ask for; natural pools, limestone arches, natural fortresses – why would one want to be here?
+Comprising the upper & lower Barakka Gardens, the steep roads bejeweled with beautiful balconies, the Blue Grotto where the cobalt waters put you in a state of calm instantly.
+Visiting the Dingli Cliffs makes for one of the not to miss things to do in Valetta Malta.
+The reason is that here, the sky truly greets the sea along with a spectacular view, the prehistorics at Ghar Dalam, crystal clear and the azuring St Peters Pool and the glorious sandy beaches of Golden Bay, this city will steal your hearts.

 Upper Barrakka Gardens